Skip to content

-Stop building tick-box training: what “real” workplace learning looks like (and why Vidversity is right about the gap)
+Stop building tick-box training: What “real” workplace learning looks like (and why Vidversity is right about the gap)

 Tick-box training is usually created by capable teams working under real constraints: fixed deadlines, multiple stakeholders, audit pressure and legacy content.